-It's a catchy tune that includes the colors of the rainbow in the lyrics.
-You can find several different versions of the song on YouTube.
+I Can Sing A Rainbow is a catchy tune that names the colors of the rainbow in the lyrics.

-Listen to the song together before doing this activity.
-Then sing along as you choose feathers for the colors of the rainbow as depicted in the lyrics of the song.
+Listen to the song together.
+Then sing along as you choose feathers to match the colors of the rainbow, as depicted in the lyrics of the song.

 Feather Rainbow Activity